HimanshuRattan/productive-twitter/README.md

 This version of twitter is very hard to override, so this extension is opinionated.

+This isnt't available on chrome store so feel free to download and add it.
+You can find link to Sarah's version on the chrome store in her repo.

 If you want any changes to be made, do let me know. 😉